tuwiendsg/RAHYMS/README.md

 * Compilation and configuration:
   * Run mvn install on smartcom project
   * Run mvn install on salam project
-  * To configure SCU composer, REST API, and Web UI: change configuration files on salam\salam-rest\config.
+  * To configure HCU composer, REST API, and Web UI: change configuration files on salam\salam-rest\config.
   * To configure gridsim simulation:
 * To run the program:
 	- Running REST API and Web UI: